PSLmodels/Git-Tutorial/README.md

 ### Setting up the virtual environment

 The virtual environment specifications are defined in the [`environment.yml`]() file.
-If you have not set up the conda environment, navigate to your Git-Tutorial repository folder in your terminal on your local machine and execute the following two commands.
-If you have already created the
+If you have not set up the conda environment, navigate to your `Git-Tutorial` repository folder in your terminal on your local machine and execute the following two commands.
+If you have already created the conda environment, then simply activate it using the second command below (skip the first command).

 ```bash
 conda env create -f environment.yml